Sergei Nilus: Life

 In 1906, Nilus married Yelena Alexandrovna Ozerova, who had served as a lady-in-waiting to Alexandra Feodorovna, last empress of Russia.
 In 1907, the Niluses moved into a small house just outside the Optina Monastery near Kozelsk, where he lived until 1912.
 During that time he published several books on spiritual topics.
 One, intriguingly, was to become his most widely read book and one which the last Tsar and Empress were to read during their last incarceration at the Ipatiev House, On the Banks of the River of God, a diary of Nilus' years at Optina.

 Nilus discovered the papers of Nikolay Motovilov, a member of the Russian nobility, Fool for Christ, and a disciple of St. Seraphim of Sarov.
-Nilus published one of Motoviliv's manuscripts as "A Wonderful Revelation to the World: The Conversation of St. Seraphim with Nicholas Alexandrovich Motovilov on the acquisition of the Holy Spirit".
+Nilus published one of Motovilov's manuscripts as "A Wonderful Revelation to the World: The Conversation of St. Seraphim with Nicholas Alexandrovich Motovilov on the acquisition of the Holy Spirit".
 In 1912, a report was received by the Holy Synod that Nilus was living inside the monastery with his wife.
 Although the Niluses were not actually living within the monastery, but rather as guests in a small house nearby, Nilus was ordered by the Synod to leave Optina.

 Nilus circulated several editions of The Protocols in Russia during the first decade of the twentieth century.
 Though the early prints were in Russian, The Protocols soon spread to the rest of Europe via anti-communist Russian refugees who fled after the October Revolution.
 The Russian text was also reprinted in Berlin, in 1922.
 Meanwhile, due to censorship in the Soviet Union, Nilus was unable to publish any further writings until his death in 1929.